Monday, July 15, 2024

 Hearing the sad news of Shelley Duvall’s passing on July 11th at 75 immediately evoked memories of what, as a young moviegoer, struck me as one of the great years for a performer I’d witnessed.
 I wasn’t allowed to view her dedicated, vivid work in The Shining upon its 1980 release, but certainly heard plenty about her terrific contributions to that film, which was a sizeable hit, whose reputation and praise for Duvall’s great work therein only grew over time, but I was exactly at the right age to stand in awe later that year over her magnificently on-point portrayal of the quirky Olive Oyl in Robert Altman’s oddball film version of Popeye, which a recent viewing after decades only served to confirm Duvall’s singular greatness as the Olive Oyl for the Ages.

-Long before the internet, I first became excited about Popeye when my cousin, who had already seen the film, offered prime “buzz” for the movie by mentioning how perfect Duvall was as Olive Oyl, I believe even stating “she should get the Oscar,” which really got me going.
-Robert Williams’ foray into movies after scoring huge via television’s Mork & Mindy was the initial selling point for me, and for probably most of the general audience, and while he brings plenty of razzmatazz to the title role Duvall, once seen ambling around the creative sets as a cartoon-come-to-life, proves herself to be the beating heart of the movie in rather unforgettable fashion.
+Long before the internet, I first became excited about Popeye when my cousin, who had already seen the film, offered prime “buzz” for the movie by mentioning how perfect Duvall was as Olive Oyl, I believe even stating “she should get the Oscar,” which really got me going in regarding to desperately wanting to see her performance.
+Robert Williams’ foray into movies after scoring huge via television’s Mork & Mindy had been the initial selling point for me, and for probably most of the general audience, and while he brings plenty of razzmatazz to the title role Duvall, once seen ambling around the creative sets as a cartoon-come-to-life, proves herself to be the beating heart of the movie in rather unforgettable fashion.
 With every “Oh Popeye!” and rolling of those ultra-expressive eyes, Duvall is in beautiful synch with each Olive idiosyncrasy, uniquely meshing her own talent with Oyl’s firmly-established persona.
 Although I left the theater with mixed feelings concerning the overall merits of the film, I was floored by how completely Duvall gave herself over to the part, and convinced I’d just seen one of the most strikingly original performances ever.

 It took me several years to grown up enough to finally view The Shining, wherein I once again stood in wonder over Duvall’s dedication to her craft, and the remarkable results it produced.
 In a very different manner than her work in Popeye, Duvall is again the most human element in The Shining, with the audience fully pulling for her Wendy Torrance’s safety once Jack Nicholson, as her rattled husband Jack, goes around the bend and into another, horrific dimension.
 Duvall movingly expresses Wendy’s mounting uneasiness, then terror-ridden state as she tries to fend off her demented spouse while being confined in the eerie, snowbound “Overlook Hotel,”; with complete conviction and riveting emotionalism, Duvall allows the movie to reach frightful levels of tenseness that should have made director Stanley Kubrick, who reportedly drove Duvall to distraction during filming, proud.